asand2113/minesweeper-cpp/README.md

 # minesweeper-cpp
 ## Overview
-A simplistic, terminal-based game based on Minesweeper made in C++.
+A simplistic, terminal-based game inspired by Minesweeper made in C++.
 Originally, this program was designed for a university course for educational purposes.
 Its overall simplistic nature and abundant code comments make it a good example for C++ learners to look over.

 Make is used to build the program.